This guide existed previously but it became corrupted or whatever, so here it is again:

-It kinda works like this: After 5 seconds not taking physical damage, you start stacking physical protections.
-When you eventually take phys damage, the stacks absorb some or all of the damage and then disappear.
+It kinda works like this: After 5 seconds of taking no physical damage, you start stacking physical protections.
+When you eventually take physical damage, the stacks absorb some or all of the damage and then disappear.
 Worth getting late game if you want some anti-hunter/assassin kit and don't fancy Hide of the Nemean Lion

 Mantle of Discord

-And why not add another tasty passive bonus - if someone takes your health below 30%, you let out a shock wave stun not too dissimilar to Cataclysm.
+And why not add another fruity passive bonus - if someone takes your health below 30%, you let out a shock wave stun not too dissimilar to Cataclysm.
 Two ultimates?
-I think yes!
+I think yes pls!